11 brilliant home highlight kits to create naturally sunkissed tones at home

-Our expert guide to the home highlight kits that are really worth trying
+We review the home highlight kits that are worth trying, whatever your natural hair colour

-Collage of home highlight kits by dpHue and Bleach London on green
+Collage of three images of home highlight kits featured in this guide from eSalon, Jerome Russell and Bleach London

-Home highlight kits are a growing area of the beauty industry, with budget-savvy consumers turning to box dyes to add subtle sunkissed sections to their natural color—be it blonde, brunette, or a hybrid of the two.
+Home highlight kits are a growing area of the beauty industry as budget-conscious consumers turn to box dye to add subtle, sunkissed pieces to their current hair colour.

-In the interest of honesty, it's worth saying straight away that unless you happen to be a pro hairdresser, or trained as one in a past life, at-home hair dye cannot be used to replicate intricate salon color services like ultra-fine highlights in hair or complex balayage hair looks like balayage with money piece.
-There's a reason it takes years to train as a hair colorist—it is a highly skilled profession.
+In the interest of honesty, it's worth stressing right off the bat that, unless you happen to be a pro hairdresser – or trained as one in a past life – at-home hair dye cannot be used to replicate intricate salon colour services, such as ultra-fine hair highlights or complex balayage hair looks like balayage with money pieces.
+There's a reason it takes years to train as a colourist: it is a highly skilled profession.

-But with salon services costing hundreds a pop, not to mention the fact you'll spend at least three hours in the chair each time, there is a case to be made for the ever-improving technology of home highlight kits.
-From permanent bleaching to semi-permanent glazes that can help you achieve warm red hair ideas, these DIY options offer a chance to create multi-tonal color at home, a more natural look than traditional box dye, and—with a bit of know-how—a feasibly salon-created look.
+But with intricate salon services often costing hundreds of pounds, not to mention the fact you'll spend at least three hours in the chair each time, there is a case to be made for the ever-improving technology of home highlight kits.
+From permanent bleaching to semi-permanent glazes that can help you achieve warm red hair ideas, DIY options can help you create multi-tonal colour – and a more natural look than traditional box dye – at home.

 How to pick the right home highlight kits for you

-While many of us have dabbled with semi-permanent dye at least once in our lives, home highlighting is a completely different kettle of fish, so it's important to carefully consider the following:
+While many of us have dabbled with semi-permanent or permanent dye at least once in our lives, home highlighting is a completely different kettle of fish, so it's important to carefully consider the following factors before you grab yourself a kit.

-• Natural color: It's a good idea not to stray too far from your base color when coloring at home and most of the best home highlight kits are for blonde or light brunette hair only.
+• Your natural hair colour: It's a good idea not to stray too far from your base colour when colouring at home and most of the best home highlight kits are for blonde or light brunette hair only.
 Those with very dark or black hair will know that nothing does the job except bleach, which is best in the hands of the pros.
-Instead, you could consider creating a statement 'money piece' (contrasting strands around the face) or adding warm or cool tones over the top of your natural color for a light-reflecting look.
+Instead, you could consider creating a statement 'money piece' (contrasting strands around the face) or adding a warm or cool glaze over the top of your natural colour for a light-reflecting look.

-• Type of highlights: There are different types of looks to consider here—with traditional highlights, a money piece, balayage, and ombré the most popular—only a few brands offer a specialized highlighting kit, some are created with ombre or balayage in mind and modern box dyes can be used to create highlight-like multi-tonal shades within your hair.
+• Type of highlights: There are different types of looks to consider, with traditional highlights, a money piece, balayage, and ombré the most popular.
+Only a few brands offer a specialized highlighting kit, while some are created with ombré or balayage in mind.

-• Hair health: If there's one thing we all want, it's hair health.
-If your hair is on the fragile side, “use something ammonia-free and low peroxide,” advises Francesca Dixon, colour director at Hari’s Salon.
-“Ammonia-free has less chemicals so is less likely to cause as much breakage and low peroxide allows for a longer lift,” continues Dixon.
-All-over reflective glazes or color-enhancing masks that focus on condition are good alternatives.
+• Your hair's health: If there's one thing we all want, it's healthy hair.
+If yours is on the fragile side, “use something ammonia-free and low peroxide,” advises Francesca Dixon, colour director at Hari’s Salon.
+“Ammonia-free dye has fewer chemicals, so is less likely to cause as much breakage, and low peroxide allows for a longer lift."
+All-over reflective glazes or colour-enhancing masks that prioritise the hair's condition are good alternatives.

-• Semi-permanent vs permanent: “Many clients are keen to experiment with semi-permanent color as it allows you to try different shades without the commitment of a permanent color,” says Sam Acott, master colourist at Josh Wood.
-Unlike permanent hair dye, semi-permanent is non-damaging and doesn’t contain ammonia or peroxide.
-“It’s worth noting, however, that semi-permanent color adds tone, color and shine—but is unable to lift hair lighter,” adds Acott.
+• Semi-permanent vs permanent: “Many clients are keen to experiment with semi-permanent colour as it allows you to try different shades without the commitment of a permanent colour,” says Sam Acott, master colourist at Josh Wood.
+Unlike permanent hair dye, semi-permanent doesn’t contain ammonia or peroxide and won't damage the hair.
+“It’s worth noting, however, that semi-permanent colour adds tone, colour and shine—but is unable to lift hair lighter,” adds Acott.
 So, if your hair is naturally dark and you want highlights, a permanent product will work best.

 Ready to get inspired?
 Once you've narrowed down the home highlight kits that are best for your needs, skip to our home highlighting FAQ to find out exactly what you need in your kit and the method to use for a seamless process from start to finish.